tracykteal/mothur-tutorial/index.md

 When you're doing this the fact that mothur remembers what files you used last is great, because you don't have to type it all out.

 Let's try making our own.
-On Mac you can use nano or emacs.
-On PC you can use something in MobaXterm or SublimeText.
+We'll go back on the server and use **nano**.

 Put the first couple of commands we run in to a file, along with comments about what we are doing.